-- IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture: - IFRS 10, IFRS 12 and IAS 28: Investment Entities: Applying the Consolidation Exemption; - IFRS 11: Accounting for Acquisitions of Interests in Joint Operations; - IAS 1: Disclosure Initiative; - IAS 16 and IAS 38: Clarification of Acceptable Methods of Depreciation and Amortisation; - IAS 16 and IAS 41: Agricultural: Bearer Plants; - IAS 19 Employee Benefits: Defined Benefit Plans: Employee Contributions; - IAS 27: Equity Method in Separate Financial Statements.
+- IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture; - IFRS 10, IFRS 12 and IAS 28: Investment Entities: Applying the Consolidation Exemption; - IFRS 11: Accounting for Acquisitions of Interests in Joint Operations; - IAS 1: Disclosure Initiative; - IAS 16 and IAS 38: Clarification of Acceptable Methods of Depreciation and Amortisation; - IAS 16 and IAS 41: Agricultural: Bearer Plants; - IAS 27: Equity Method in Separate Financial Statements.

-With the exception of the items disclosed below, the above standards and interpretations are either not relevant to the Company's current activities or are not expected to have any significant impact on the measurement of assets or liabilities or disclosures in the regulatory financial statements.
-Those standards and interpretations that are expected to impact on the regulatory financial statements, either by way of measurement or disclosure, are as follows:
+With the exception of the items disclosed below, the above standards and interpretations are either not relevant to the Company's current activities or are not expected to have any significant impact on the measurement of assets or liabilities or disclosures in the financial statements.
+Those standards and interpretations that are expected to impact on the financial statements, either by way of measurement or disclosure, are as follows: